jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 Please refer to the [setup instructions](../README.md) at the root level of this repository.

-Additionally you will want to make sure that these values are properly set:
+Additionally, you will want to make sure that these values are properly set:
 ```
 # Metaflow variables
 MODEL_CONFIG_PATH=config.json  # no need to change this